HakaiInstitute/GlintMaskGenerator/README.md

     - For example, if a mask is generated using a threshold on the blue band image, identical masks are saved for sibling red, green, blue, nir, and red_edge bands as well.
     - If thresholds are passed for multiple bands, these mask outputs combined with a union operator before being saved for all the sibling bands associated with that capture event.

-## Bugs
+## Bugs and Feature Requests

 This software is under active development.
-Bugs and feature requests can be filed on the [GitHub repository issues page](https://github.com/HakaiInstitute/glint-mask-tools/issues).
+Bugs and feature requests can be filed using issues page located [here](https://github.com/HakaiInstitute/glint-mask-tools/issues).

 ## Citation